TL;DR

 While we focus on managing workloads and seeking better work-life balance, a crucial question remains dangerously overlooked: What is your financial defence if burnout pushes you over the edge?
 This guide will dissect the UK's burnout crisis, reveal the true financial devastation it can cause, and uncover how a robust shield of Life, Critical Illness, and Income Protection (LCIIP) insurance may be the most critical, yet unseen, defence you can build.

-The World Health Organization (WHO) officially recognised burnout as an "occupational phenomenon" in its International Classification of Diseases (ICD-11), defining it not as a medical condition itself, but as a syndrome resulting from chronic workplace stress that has not been successfully managed.
+The World Health Organisation (WHO) officially recognised burnout as an "occupational phenomenon" in its International Classification of Diseases (ICD-11), defining it not as a medical condition itself, but as a syndrome resulting from chronic workplace stress that has not been successfully managed.

 It's characterised by three distinct dimensions: